Healy218/Stats2/README.md

 Once downloaded, open the zip file in your downloads folder, this will open a new folder Drag the new "Stats3612 main" folder to your desktop

-For week 7, open the folder TaxiCab and right click TaxiCabRides.R -> Open with -> Rstudio
+For week 7, open the folder TaxiCab and right click NYC_taxi_data.R -> Open with -> Rstudio

 be sure to use the commands